XGOX (XGOX) Price Hits $0.0000 on Top Exchanges

-XGOX (CURRENCY:XGOX) traded up 10.9% against the dollar during the 1-day period ending at 14:00 PM Eastern on May 9th.
-One XGOX coin can now be purchased for about $0.0000 or 0.00000000 BTC on cryptocurrency exchanges including SouthXchange, Crex24, Cryptopia and CoinExchange.
-During the last seven days, XGOX has traded 145.4% higher against the dollar.
-XGOX has a market cap of $103,013.99 and $390.00 worth of XGOX was traded on exchanges in the last day.
+XGOX (CURRENCY:XGOX) traded up 106.9% against the U.S. dollar during the 24-hour period ending at 12:00 PM ET on May 12th.
+XGOX has a total market capitalization of $93,819.80 and approximately $211.00 worth of XGOX was traded on exchanges in the last day.
+In the last week, XGOX has traded 138.1% higher against the U.S. dollar.
+One XGOX coin can now be purchased for $0.0000 or 0.00000000 BTC on popular cryptocurrency exchanges including Cryptopia, CryptoBridge, SouthXchange and Crex24.

 - LuckChain (BASH) traded flat against the dollar and now trades at $0.0041 or 0.00000061 BTC.